Should you always use a VPN?

 Do I need a VPN?

-Yes, a VPN is an essential tool to protect you online.
+Yes, a VPN is a great tool for online protection.
 It provides a fast and secure service that maintains your anonymity.
-A VPN also enables a secure connection to public Wi-Fi and encrypts your information.
-The best VPN for advanced security is NordVPN.
+A VPN also enables a secure connection to public Wi-Fi networks and encrypts your information.
+My top VPN for advanced security is NordVPN.
 It protects from malicious threats and cybercriminals and includes a reliable kill switch to prevent data leaks.

 Should businesses use VPNs?